1. Preliminary Planning

 3. Installation Process

-Step 2: Securing the Frame: Secure the bottom of the frame to the floor with expansion bolts (pre-drilled holes in the concrete) and the top to the ceiling with self-tapping screws.
-Use a level to adjust the verticality to within 3mm.
+Step 2: Secure the Frame Attach the top of the frame the floor using expansion bolts (pre-drilled holes into the concrete) as well as the top of the frame the ceiling using self-tapping screws.
+Adjust the verticality using a level. the frame's verticality within 3 millimeters.

-Step 5: Finishing: Fill the screw holes, sandpaper, and apply fire-retardant paint or environmentally friendly paint.
+Step 5: Fill in the screw holes, use sandpaper, then apply fire-resistant paint or an green paint.

 1. Sound Insulation Optimization Techniques

-Double-layer Structure: The panel utilizes a composite layer of "gypsum board + fireproof board," leaving a 2cm air gap in between.
+Double-layer Structure: The board uses a layer made comprised of "gypsum board + fireproof board," with an air gap of 2cm between.

-Sealing: All joints are sealed with soundproofing adhesive, and door frames are fitted with furring strips to prevent sound leakage.
+Sealing: The joints are secured with soundproofing glue, and the door frames have furring strips that prevent loss of sound.

 2. Fire Safety Measures

-Testing Standard: Meets international standard B1 or higher requirements.
+Testing Standard: Conforms to International standard B1 or higher specifications.

-Q1: What should I do if the partition wall is wobbling?
+Q1: What do I do if my wall of the partition is swaying?

-Add lateral support studs (spacing ≤ 1.2 meters) and install anti-slip mats at the bottom.
+Install additional lateral support studs (spacing less than 1.2 metres) and add anti-slip mats on the bottom of the.

 Q3: Cleaning and Maintenance.